 Perhaps the most visible and economically significant form of traffic regulation, most people think they have a grasp of what the sign means.
 While not generally addressing towing, one of the best resources for speed limit law has for decades been the page maintained by John Carr at MIT, who more recently contributes as a writer for the National Motorists Association.
 It isn’t always the most up-to-date, but for generally applicable limits, it’s the place to go.
 He also includes discussion of tolerances, absolute vs. prima facie limits, and speeds at which various state laws carry significant penalty or additional reckless driving charges.

+But he doesn’t include truck or RV speed limits.
 Fortunately, the number of states still clinging to split speed limits continues to fall.
 Every state has a basic speed law that requires you to drive at a safe speed–which for an RV often means less than the limit, especially in the many states with 75 and 80 mph limits in effect.
 The limits of the road, weather, traffic, your vehicle, and your skills as a driver all enter into the determination of what speed is safe, and it’s hardly constant.
 When the Ohio Turnpike commission experimented with eliminating the 55 mph restriction on vehicles over 8,000 lbs, the results were sufficiently compelling that the legislature eliminated them on the interstate system statewide.

 Of course, they don’t apply to the same vehicles.
 Since there are only 5 of them, we’ll go through the regulations one-by-one.